denandz/fuzzotron/README.md

 # Fuzzotron

-Fuzzotron is a simple network fuzzer supporting TCP, UDP and multithreading.
+Fuzzotron is a simple network fuzzer supporting TCP, UDP and multi-threading.
 Radamsa and Blab are used for test case generation.
 Fuzzotron exists as a first-port-of-call network fuzzer, aiming for low setup overhead.

 ## Install